 The University of Arizona College of Architecture, Planning and Landscape Architecture Material Labs is an extension of our pedagogical mission to provide environments to explore, model, fabricate, and test design ideas.
 The labs make up in total a 9,000 sq. ft.
 (830 sq. meter) facility providing a professional quality environment and equipment accommodating a wide variety of materials including metals, woods, concrete, ceramics, glass, plastics, CNC tools and digital fabrication.

 The labs are open to all CAPLA students and faculty, who have passed the safety requirements, during the fall and spring semesters.
 For current hours see posting computer at the main entrance to Labs.
 Depending on availabilty of staffing our hours are from 8 am to 10 pm, seven days a week, depending on monitor availability.
 They are closed for winter/summer breaks.
 Please contact the Material Labs manager for additional information: Paulus Musters email@example.com

 Policies and Procedures

 The Labs are governed by policies that ensure the safety and appropriate use of the facility for all its users.
 All users of the Labs are responsible for understanding and complying with these policies.

 Please note that there are safety tests required first before gaining access to the Material Labs.
 They are now accessed online through your studio class.
-To access the lasers there is a seperate test found here: Laser Test, Wood Test, Metal Test.
-You will not be able to login to use the laser cutters until the test is passed.
+To access the lasers there is a seperate test found here: Laser Test You will not be able to login to use the laser cutters until the test is passed.
 Please allow up to 2 business days for access to be granted.
 If you aren't logged into the website, please do so by clicking the LOGIN button at the bottom of the page.

 Tools for basic ceramic work include wheels, kilns, extruders, slip tables etc., a 30 ton ceramic press, and a 3D printer.